kpietak/powershell-scripts/README.md

 send-mail - sending e-mails via Thunderbird
 --------------------------------------------

-This scripts allow to open a compose window of Mozilla Thunderbird or other apps based on MT (such as Postbox).
+This script allows to open a compose window of Mozilla Thunderbird or other apps based on MT (such as Postbox).

 ### Usage